guardrail-labs/llm-guardrail-api/ARCHITECTURE.md

        └──────────────────────────────┘

 **Key idea:**
-Even if the **ingress arm** becomes degraded or rate-limited, the **egress arm remains active**, ensuring no unsafe content ever leaves the model.
+Even if the ingestion path experiences degradation or rate-limiting, the egress arm is designed to operate independently and continue applying output-side governance.

-This is part of Guardrail's **dual-arm isolation guarantee**.
+This reflects Guardrail’s dual-arm isolation model, where each arm evaluates traffic separately rather than depending on the other.

 ---